STAY UP TO DATE

 2017 - present.

-Dr Roanna Lobo (Curtin University), Ms Myra Robinson (Curtin University).
+Dr Roanna Lobo (Curtin University), Ms Kahlia McCausland (Curtin University), Ms Myra Robinson (Curtin University).

 The objectives of the evaluation are:

-- To investigate the short term impacts of the PrEP trial for service providers including changes in workload, establishing trial data collection processes, any knowledge and skills requirements to engage participants, and reorientation of clinic services.
+- To investigate the short term impacts of the PrEP Implementation Trial for service providers including changes in workload, establishing trial data collection processes, any knowledge and skills requirements to engage participants, and reorientation of clinic services.

 - To determine requirements for offering PrEP to regional or remote trial participants, including the use of telehealth service to liaise and provide support to patients.